SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

 These three methods will be triggered whenever its corresponding action is complete.
-For these callbacks, the first parameter indicates which `Indexable` the following parameter is referring too, and the second parameter is a `response` which is a subclass of `RestfulResponse`.
+For these callbacks, the first parameter indicates which `Indexable` the second parameter corresponds to, and this second parameter is a `response` which is a subclass of `RestfulResponse`.
 These classes wrap the raw JSON response as returned by the SRCH2 search server for each control-type task so that the data contained can be accessed from Java without parsing.
-These three `response`s contain the raw RESTful JSON response, as well as the success and failure counts of the insert, update or delete task performed.
+These three `Restful Response` subclasses contain the raw RESTful JSON response, as well as the success and failure counts of the insert, update or delete task performed.
 For example, after the `MovieIndex`'s method `insert(getAFewRecordsToInsert())` is called and the SRCH2 search server finishes inserting the three records, the `SRCH2Engine` will parse the restful JSON response and trigger this callback which will contain a `successCount` of three.
 It is useful to note that each subclass of `RestfulResponse' has its `toString()` method overridden, as well as the convenience method `toToastString()` which contains line breaks for each field.

 Moving on, the method: